mpievolbio-scicomp/cancer_sim/README.md

 tumour are generated.
 Furthermore, a plot showing the tumour growth over time is saved (`plot_tumour_growth=True`).

+Users should start with the template and adjust the parameters as needed for their application by setting experimentally or theoretically known values or by calibrating the simulation output against experiments or other models.

 ### Run the example
 The simulation is started from the command line.
 The syntax is